sparkbox/craft/README.md

 This document assumes that the reader has a MacBook of some kind, with the latest Operating System (MacOS Sierra 10.12.6 at the time of writing).
 The reader also must be able to issue commands in the terminal, must have some basic understanding of the underlying operating system and file system.

-This guide is exactly the steps that need to be followed to install Homebrew, Apache, and PHP.
+This guide is exactly the steps that need to be followed to install Homebrew, Apache, PHP, and Craft.

 [https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions](https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions)